dimagi/commcare-hq/README.md

 If database tests are failing because of a `permission denied` error, give your postgres user permissions to create a database.
 In the postgres shell, run the following as a superuser: `ALTER USER commcarehq CREATEDB;`

-### REUSE DB
+### REUSE_DB and --reusedb
-To avoid having to run the databse setup for each test run you can specify the `REUSE_DB` environment variable which will use an existing test database if one exists:
+To avoid having to run the databse setup for each test run you can specify the `REUSE_DB` environment variable or use the --reusedb argument to use an existing test database if one exists:

     $ REUSE_DB=1 ./manage.py test corehq.apps.app_manager
+    $ ./manage.py test corehq.apps.app_manager --reusedb=1

     # drop the current test DB and create a fresh one
+    $ REUSE_DB=reset ./manage.py test corehq.apps.app_manager
-    $ REUSE_DB=1 ./manage.py test corehq.apps.app_manager --reusedb=reset
+    $ ./manage.py test corehq.apps.app_manager --reusedb=reset

 See `corehq.tests.nose.HqdbContext` for full description of `REUSE_DB`.